Dennis-Diehl/Dennis-Diehl/README.md

 I am a final-year computer science student at JGU Mainz, completing my Bachelor of Science in Computer Science.
 I will start a Master's degree in Artificial Intelligence and Data Science in Stuttgart in Summer 2026.
 I'm passionate about exploring the realms of coding, machine learning, and building robust applications.

 ## 🚀 What I'm Up To
-- 🤖 Exploring Machine Learning through practical experimentation with [scikit-learn](https://scikit-learn.org/) and the Python ML ecosystem
+- 🤖 Exploring Machine Learning through practical experimentation and the Python ML ecosystem
 - 💻 Building full-stack applications:
   - **Frontend:** Currently practicing with React and Tailwind CSS
   - **Backend:** Planning to dive into Java with Spring Boot and/or Python with FastAPI